molorane/molorane/README.md

 **`Software Engineer`**

-My name is Mothusi a full-stack developer and content creator on programming.
+I am a full-stack developer and content creator on programming.
 I create content on Java.
 My videos are not created the same way.
 I sometimes just create videos without any prior planning.
 You can see my videos starting with slide presentations followed by practical demos.
 I sometimes host other developers to have practical coding sessions.
 I publish all these to my YouTube channel

 ## 👨‍💻 Technologies
 ![Java](https://custom-icon-badges.demolab.com/badge/-Java-A27E47?style=for-the-badge&logo=java&logoColor=white)